Introduction

 The pair \((\Omega, \mathcal{F})\) is called a measurable space.

-Given collection \(\mathcal{C}\) of subsets of \(\Omega\), we want to define \(\sigma\)-algebra \(\mathcal{F}\) as the intersection of
+Given a collection \(\mathcal{C}\) of subsets of \(\Omega\), we define the \(\sigma\)-algebra \(\mathcal{F}\)

-\(\mathcal{C}\).
-In this manner, \(\mathcal{F}\) is said to be the \(\sigma\)-algebra generated by \(\mathcal{C}\), and is denoted
+said to be the \(\sigma\)-algebra generated by \(\mathcal{C}\), and is denoted by \(\sigma(\mathcal{C})\).

 Probability Measure

-A collection of sets \(A_{\alpha} \subset \Omega\) where \(\alpha\) ranges over some index set is
+A collection of sets \(A_{\alpha} \subset \Omega\), where \(\alpha\) ranges over some index set, is

-whenever \(\alpha \neq \alpha'\).
-Also, the sets \(A_{\alpha} \subset \Omega\) are called collectively exhaustive
+\(A_{\alpha} \subset \Omega\) are called collectively exhaustive if

-if \(\, \cup_{\alpha} A_{\alpha} = \Omega\).
+\(\bigcup_{\alpha} A_{\alpha} = \Omega\).

 Definition: Measure